karthikg10/NLP-exercises/README.md

 # Text Clustering and Prompting Exploration

-This repository provides two complementary projects focusing on text clustering using embeddings and effective prompting techniques for large language models (LLMs).
+This repository provides three complementary projects focusing on text clustering using embeddings, effective prompting techniques for large language models (LLMs), and text extraction from web, PPT, and PDF files.

----

-## **1. Document Clustering and Embedding Analysis**
+## 1. Document Clustering and Embedding Analysis

 ### Overview
 This project demonstrates text clustering techniques by generating embeddings using TF-IDF and Sentence-BERT (SBERT).
 It includes: